barrymay/react-spring-talk/README.md

-## Kickstarting your Animation with React Spring
+## React-Spring: Kickstart your Animation Experience!

 This repo includes all demo's referenced in my react-spring talk on Oct 7, 2019